apache/drill/_docs/odbc-jdbc-interfaces/050-using-microstrategy-analytics-with-drill.md

     https://cwiki.apache.org/confluence/display/DRILL/Step+2.+Configure+ODBC+Connections+to+Drill+Data+Sources

-    **Note:** Verify that you are using the 32-bit driver since both drivers can coexist on the same machine.
+    {% include startnote.html %}Verify that you are using the 32-bit driver since both drivers can coexist on the same machine.{% include endnote.html %}

 	a.
 Verify the version number of the driver.